mahavedalla/mahavedalla/docs/questions/arahatta/can-an-arahant-experience-greed,-hatred,-and-delusion.md

-# Can an Arahant experience greed, hatred, and delusion?
+Question: Can an Arahant experience greed, hatred, and delusion?
 Category: Arahatta
 Sutta References: -
 Answer: No.